Drekkg/bug-alert-frontend66/README.md

   - Data being written and being fetched from the API is always accompanied with a spinner (The Bug Alert Cross-Hair logo) to communicate to the user that there is a process happening in the background.

 **Typography**
-For the font I used "Play Fair" from google fonts a sharp easy to read font.
+For the font I used "Play Fair" from google fonts.
+A sharp easy to read font.

 **Colours**
 The colour choice in Bug alert was made in the hopes of not distracting the user from the information.
 The buttons are coloured to draw attention to them.
-The colours for the different priorities helps make them stick out and help the user to quicjkly decide which issues to tackle.
-For the alerts i used the standard bootstrap colours with minimal customisation.
+The colours for the different priorities helps make them stick out and help the user to quickly decide which issues to tackle.
+For the alerts I used the standard bootstrap colours with minimal customisation.

+## Testing